hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-volume-snapshots-on-a-kubernetes-cluster-in-hpe-greenlake-for-private-cloud-enterprise.md

-In order to access MySQL database service using the mysql CLI, first set the port-forward of _service/mysql_:
+In order to access the MySQL database service using the mysql CLI, you must first set the port-forward of _service/mysql_:

 ```markdown